Hildegard Trabant: Death

 On 18 August 1964, Günter Trabant reported to his office that he had not seen his wife since 7:00 in the morning the day prior, 17 August, and that some of her clothes were missing.
 At 6:50 in the evening the same day, Hildegard Trabant was shot trying to cross the border between East Berlin and West Berlin.
 Trabant had attempted to leave via a disused S-Bahn line between S-Bhf Berlin-Gesundbrunnen and S-Bhf Berlin-Schönhauser Allee, and had managed to overcome the inner wall, but was discovered by East German border guards as she was hiding behind some shrubs before reaching the other side.
 She ignored verbal challenges to come out from behind the shrubs and surrender.
 Instead, she ran back towards the inner wall and East Berlin, to avoid arrest.
 One of the guards fired a warning shot to get Trabant to stop, but when she continued to run, a second shot was fired, hitting her in the back.
 Trabant died about an hour later at the Police Hospital ("Krankenhaus der Volkspolizei" – now known as the Army Hospital ("Bundeswehrkrankenhaus"); she was 37 years old.

 In the presence of his superiors, as well as in the presence of the Stasi case worker, Oberleutnant (First Lieutenant) Horst Hase, her husband Günter was either unable or unwilling to comment on circumstances which led to her attempted flight from East Germany.
 It is unknown why Trabant decided to flee East Germany.
 Evidence suggests her motives may have been of a personal nature, possibly involving domestic violence.
 The Trabants were known to have had several major domestic clashes, which caught the attention of Günter's supervisors within the police force.
-Sometime after his wife's death, Günter eventually took residence at Zelle Straße 8B, in Berlin-Friedrichshain, 1.5 Kilometers from Richard-Sorge-Straße 64.
-He was never in the pre-Wende East Berlin telephone books, but he first appeared in the 1994/95 Berliner Telefonbuch.
-With the 2002 publishing of the Telefonbuch, he was no longer listed.
-He was 72 years old.
 Hildegard had no other known relatives in East Germany at the time of her death, as her mother was deceased, her father was in a nursing home in West Berlin, and her only other known relative, a Günter Pohl, was in Marl-Drewer, North Rhine-Westphalia, in West Germany.

 Hildegard Trabant was one of only eight women killed at the Berlin wall, among the total of at least 140 victims, and one of only four women who attempted this crossing alone.
 Further, of the at least 101 Berlin Wall victims that were classified as escapees or attempted escapees, she was the only one who had a record of loyalty toward the East German regime.